josephchristianabela-cmd/clinical-trial-analytics-platform/README.md

 | **Xanomeline Low Dose** | 4.15 | 2.65 – 6.50 | < 0.001 |
 | **Xanomeline High Dose** | 5.03 | 3.18 – 7.94 | < 0.001 |

-*   **Model Discriminatory Power:** The framework achieved a Concordance index (C-index) of **0.588**.
+**Model Discriminatory Power:** The framework achieved a Concordance index (C-index) of **0.652**.
-*   **Clinical Interpretation:** Both active treatment arms show a statistically significant increase in the rate of discontinuation compared to placebo, indicating a clear, dose-dependent tolerability signal.
+*   **Clinical Interpretation:** Both active treatment arms show a highly statistically significant, dose-dependent increase in the hazard of developing a dermatologic event compared to placebo, identifying a prominent safety and tolerability signal.

 A Cox proportional hazards model was fit to estimate hazard ratios and treatment effect sizes.